-Thanks to generous continued funding from the Elios Charitable Foundation and the Tsakopoulos Hellenic Foundation, and new funding from the Tarbell Family Foundation, the University Library is pleased to offer the continuation of the Library Research Fellowship Program (LRFP) to support the use of the Tsakopoulos Hellenic Collection by fellows for scholarly research in Hellenic studies while in residence in Sacramento.
-The Program provides a limited number of fellowships in the form of reimbursement to help offset transportation and living expenses incurred during the tenure of the awards.
+Thanks to generous ongoing funding from the Elios Charitable Foundation and the Tsakopoulos Hellenic Foundation, and new funding from the Tarbell Family Foundation, the University Library is pleased to offer the continuation of the Library Research Fellowship Program (LRFP) to support the use of the Tsakopoulos Hellenic Collection by fellows for scholarly research in Hellenic studies while in residence in Sacramento.
+The Program provides a limited number of fellowships in the form of reimbursement to help offset transportation and living expenses incurred in connection with the awards.
 See below for full program information and application process instructions.